felipeaz/golibcontrol/README.md

 # golibcontrol
+golibcontrol is a Library Control API where you can control which books are available or check which student has lend the book.

 # Installation
 This project requires MySQL (8+ recommended), curl, gorm, gorm mysql driver and gin to work propperly.